Urban Agriculture Consortium

 The power of urban agriculture –

-Since 2020 The Urban Agriculture Consortium (UAC) has been bringing people together to co-create the conditions for urban and peri-urban agroecology to thrive, as part of an integrated, resilient, & just food system for the UK.
+Since 2020 the Urban Agriculture Consortium (UAC) has been bringing people together to co-create the conditions for urban and peri-urban agroecology to thrive, as part of an integrated, resilient, & just food system for the UK.

 Communities at the grass-roots are seeking change and a new movement of community-and-nature-led food projects and businesses is emerging and taking root.
 Often in unfavourable and volatile conditions.